Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/losses.rst

 :doxy:`SquaredEpsilonHingeLoss`		      Maximum margin regression.
 It is zero in a ball of size epsilon around the
 					      label and outside the squared two-norm of the distance of prediction and label.
 					      Thus very close points are not punished.
+:doxy:`HuberLoss`			      Robust loss for rgression.
+It is quadratic close to 0 and becomes
+					      a linear function for big discrepancies between model prediction and target.
+:doxy:`TukeyBiweightLoss`		      Robust loss for regression.
+It is similar to the Huber loss, but instead
+					      of becoming linear, it becomes constant.
 ============================================  ==============================================================================